Theme

 Where it fits

-This belongs in the productivity layer rather than the model layer.
+Open it as part of the productivity layer rather than the model layer.
 It is most relevant for readers comparing agent-assisted work tools, slide-making workflows, React-based decks, and ways to review AI-generated visual output.

 Reporting note